dataset-sh/slambda/doc-site/docs/intro.md

     instruction='Detect sentiment of the given text, answer positive for positive sentiment, negative for negative sentiment, otherwise neutral.', examples=[
         Example(
-            input="Absolutely love this product!
+            input="Absolutely love this self licking ice cream cone!
 The self-licking feature is a game-changer for ice cream lovers like me.
 No more melty messes, just pure enjoyment.
 A must-have for summer!", output="positive"
         ),
         Example(
-            input="Bought this new HyperGadget Pro and what a disappointment!
+            input="Bought this new HyperMultiFunctionGadget 16 X and what a disappointment!
 It feels cheap, doesn't work as advertised, and the battery life is a joke.
 Save your money and avoid this one.", output="negative"
         ),
         Example(